 I don’t have any rules for comments on my site.
 All of the pages are open to comment so if you have something to say, something you think I should include or you just want to say, “hey, was that you’re electric blue Xterra I saw at such and such trailhead?”, feel free.
 You may see me at multiple places in the same day.
 On hike days, I don’t mess around.
 It starts early and ends at sunset or later.
 I may try and hit half a dozen falls in a day or I may shoot for a dozen.

 If you have never been hiking and you’ve come across a waterfall on my site that you are dying to see, I strongly suggest you go HERE before you print out directions and wander into the woods.
 If you’ve never ventured off-trail before, understand the risks involved.
 If you head off-trail or hike in a remote area and get hurt, you could die.
 It gets cold in the mountains and things can eat you in the mountains, like bears.
 If you’ve ever wondered what it would be like to encounter a bear, I can tell you.
-I had a run in with one, although my story is vastly different than most bear encounters other than the fact it involves food.
+I am up to six bear enounters, although my first was vastly different than most bear encounters other than the fact it involves food.
 If you want to read about my encounter with a bear, follow this link to My Bear Story.
 We also now have bear story II, which can be found here.

 Something to keep in mind is not all of these explorations follow a defined trail.
-As I get deeper into the 500 challenge, fewer hikes follow the beaten path.
-Quite a few follow the road less traveled and the rest don’t follow a road at all.
+As I chugged deeper into the 500 challenge and beyond, fewer hikes followed the beaten path.
+Quite a few followed the road less traveled and the rest don’t follow a road at all.
 If you’re not experienced with off-trail hiking, use your best judgment.
-My wife Jen and daughter Alana (now 11) are my regular hiking companions but at times I venture off alone on scouting missions or in the company of a great group of friends I’ve met in the WNC hiking community.
+I rarely venture off alone on scouting/exploration hikes.
+Those are done in the company of a great group of friends I’ve met in the WNC hiking community.
 This is when I go off-trail.
 My daughter completed her first waterfall hike, about 3 miles round trip shortly before her fourth birthday.
-Since that first hike in DuPont she has been to 300+ waterfalls.
+Since that first hike in DuPont she has been to 350+ waterfalls.
 I base my kid friendliness ratings on how she did but the final decision on what your child can handle is up to you.
-After 300+ waterfalls, my little adventurer knows how to hike, scramble and rock-hop.
+After that many waterfalls, my little adventurer knows how to hike, scramble and rock-hop.
 She is also fully aware of the dangers.
 If you take your kids hiking, they should be aware of this as well.

 Some of my more amazing adventures